mrrogers16/Winnow/README.md

 Most debloat scripts share the same three problems:

 1. **They remove appx packages per-user and skip the provisioned copy.** The app comes back on the next feature update or new user profile, and you never notice.
-2. **They can't undo.** A `.reg` export can't restore a value that didn't exist before â€” the correct undo there is *deletion*, not writing a zero back.
+2. **They can't undo.** A `.reg` export can't restore a value that didn't exist before — the correct undo there is *deletion*, not writing a zero back.
 Winnow records which case applies, per value, per machine.
 3. **They break things people actually use.** Disabling `WSearch` kills Start menu and File Explorer search.
 Removing WebView2 breaks Start menu search, because on Windows 11 search *runs on* WebView2.
 Winnow refuses both, unconditionally.

 Winnow also tells you when a tweak does nothing. `AllowTelemetry = 0` is in every debloat script on GitHub; Windows Home and Pro clamp it to `1` regardless.
 The profile says so in its own description rather than letting you believe you achieved something.